DA-Mike/Most-Excellent-Weather-Forecast/README.md

 This project was an excellent introduction to utilizing server-side APIs.
 My motivation for this project was becoming more familiar with utilizing server-side APIs, parsing response data from API calls, and turning that data into useful information that's very intuitive for the app user.

 I utilized JavaScript, jQuery, bootstrap, moment.js, and others to successfully complete this project.
 Full disclosure, I did cannibalize some html/css framework from a previous lesson since the layout was so similar (you'll see comments pointing out what's not mine), but in the end I feel like I made it my own.
+I also changed the background color from the original mockup as having the box slightly covered helps with contrast.

 ## Live Site